-All the comforting flavor of traditional lasagna casserole presents itself in this simple, easy-to-make, low carb lasagna soup.
+All the comforting flavor of traditional lasagna casserole presents itself in this simple, fast and easy, low carb lasagna soup.

 The inspiration behind this recipe is a family favorite one that I had tweaked throughout the years to make it taste the best it could.
-To make it Trim Healthy Mama approved, I only had to swap the regular pasta with Dreamfields pasta.
+To make it Trim Healthy Mama friendly, I only had to swap the regular pasta with Dreamfields pasta.
 I also used lean ground beef (90%) and low fat cottage cheese to make it somewhat of a lighter S.

 In case you’re unfamiliar with Dreamfields pasta, here’s a bit about it.
-It is coated with special stuff that prevents the body from absorbing the majority of the carbs, making it lean and easy on blood sugar (so long as it is cooked properly).
+It is coated with a unique fiber coating that prevents the body from absorbing the majority of the carbs, making it lean and easy on blood sugar for most people.
 But, it tastes just like regular pasta.
-Just be sure to cook it properly so that this unique quality (the spiffy coating) is retained.

 - 1 medium yellow onion, chopped